Academics

 Physical Education

-2 years or six points: to be completed by six sections of PE (1 point each), four sections of team sports (1.5 points each), or any combination that equals six points (recommended completion by the end of Junior Year)
+2 credits: Can be completed by six sections of PE (0.33 credits each), four sections of team sports (0.5 credits each), or any combination that equals 2 credits

 Science